durrantlab/subpex/README.md

    We used the CRC (University of Pittsburgh's supercomputing center) and bridges2 of XSEDE, and these files needed minimal changes. ***JDD: Not clear what to change in this file.
-LOOK AT `./env-crc` directory and give thought to how to make more usable.***
+LOOK AT `./env-crc` directory and give thought to how to make more usable.*** ***JDD: Edit this file with Erich***
 10. Activate the WESTPA conda environment and run the init.sh file.

 ```bash
 conda activate westpa
 ```

 11. If errors occur, check the `./job_logs` directory.
-If there is no `./job_logs` directory, that alone causes it to fail.
+(If there is no `./job_logs` directory, that alone will cause WESTPA/SubPEx to fail.)
-13. Modify the MD configuration file in reference (check names and other parameters)
+13. Modify the MD configuration file in reference (check names and other parameters) ***JDD: Where is this file?
+NOTE TO JDD: This is the file that's already in the git repo.***
     - Make sure the number of frames corresponds to pcoordlength minus one (pcoordlength is in the `adaptive_binning/adaptive.py` file)
 14. Run the run.sh file (unless you are running it in a supercomputing center).
-    We have provided a template file (subpex.sh) that works for our supercomputing center, it may not work for your center.
-Please check with your IT person to troubleshoot any problem.
+    ***JDD: This file does what?
+JDD NOTE: This is how you run the simulation.
+It was w_run in it. *** We provide a template file (`subpex.sh`) that works on our supercomputing center, though it may not work on yours.
+    Please check with your IT person to troubleshoot any problems.

 __Notes__: A lot of parts need to be perfect for it to run since WESTPA sims are not that easy to set up.
 To debug, check the `west.log` file and the output in